speedment/speedment-doc/pages/crud.md

 {% include tip.html content= "
 Enable logging of the `update()` and `updater()` operations using the `ApplicationBuilder` method `.withLogging(LogType.UPDATE)`.
 Read more about logging [here](application_configuration.html#logging)
 " %}

+{% include tip.html content= "
+Grouping several update operations in a single transaction will often improve performance considerable.
+Read more about transactions [here](#transactions)
+" %}

 {% include important.html content= "